-A medication, in the form of an antibiotic cream used for seven days, is the usual treatment for a few small patches of impetigo on the skin.
-The usual treatment of choice is topical fusidic acid.
-Alternatives are mupirocin cream or retapamulin cream.
+A medication called fusidic acid, in the form of an antibiotic cream used for five days, is the usual treatment for a few small patches of impetigo on the skin.
+Another medication called mupirocin cream also used to be used for mild uncomplicated impetigo, but is now reserved for infections caused by the MRSA germ.
 If it is not too sore, the crusts should be cleaned off with warm soapy water before the cream is applied.
 This allows the antibiotic to penetrate into the skin.

 - The rash is more widespread.

 - The infection is spreading, despite using the cream.

 - The infection has come back despite treatment.

 - You are generally unwell with symptoms such as high temperature (fever) and swollen lymph glands.

 In such cases, the treatment of choice is oral flucloxacillin for seven days.
 However, if you are allergic to penicillin, the recommended alternative is oral clarithromycin for the same length of time.
 Other antibiotic medicines may be used if the infection is MRSA.

 As impetigo is contagious (ie the infected person can pass it on by touching):

 - Try not to touch patches of impetigo and do not allow other children to touch them.

 - Wash your hands after touching a patch of impetigo and after applying antibiotic cream.